Doctor Who: Missing episodes

 One of the most sought-after lost episodes is part four of the last William Hartnell serial, The Tenth Planet (1966), which ends with the First Doctor transforming into the Second.
 The only portion of this in existence, barring a few poor-quality silent 8 mm clips, is the few seconds of the regeneration scene, as it was shown on the children's magazine show Blue Peter.
-With the approval of the BBC, efforts are now underway to restore as many of the episodes as possible from the extant material.

-"Official" reconstructions have also been released by the BBC on VHS, on MP3 CD-ROM, and as special features on DVD.
+Official reconstructions have also been released by the BBC on VHS, on MP3 CD-ROM, and as special features on DVD.
 The BBC, in conjunction with animation studio Cosgrove Hall, reconstructed the missing episodes 1 and 4 of The Invasion (1968), using remastered audio tracks and the comprehensive stage notes for the original filming, for the serial's DVD release in November 2006.
 The missing episodes of The Reign of Terror were animated by animation company Theta-Sigma, in collaboration with Big Finish, and became available for purchase in May 2013 through Amazon.com.
-Subsequent animations made in 2013 include The Tenth Planet, The Ice Warriors (1967) and The Moonbase (1967).
+Subsequent animations made in 2013–4 include The Tenth Planet, The Ice Warriors (1967) and The Moonbase (1967).
+Production of animated reconstructions accelerated in the 2020s.

 In April 2006, Blue Peter launched a challenge to find missing Doctor Who episodes with the promise of a full-scale Dalek model as a reward.
-In December 2011, it was announced that part 3 of Galaxy 4 (1965) and part 2 of The Underwater Menace (1967) had been returned to the BBC by a fan who had purchased them in the mid-1980s without realising that the BBC did not hold copies of them.

-On 10 October 2013, the BBC announced that films of eleven episodes, including nine missing episodes, had been found in a Nigerian television relay station in Jos.
-Six of the eleven films discovered were the six-part serial The Enemy of the World (1968), from which all but the third episode had been missing.
-The remaining films were from another six-part serial, The Web of Fear (1968), and included the previously missing episodes 2, 4, 5 and 6.
-Episode 3 of The Web of Fear is still missing.
+In December 2011, it was announced that part 3 of Galaxy 4 (1965) and part 2 of The Underwater Menace (1967) had been returned to the BBC by a film collector who did not realise the films' value.
+In October 2013, the BBC announced that film copies of nine missing episodes were found in a television relay station in Jos, Nigeria.
+This included the complete six-part serial The Enemy of the World (1968) and all but episode 3 of The Web of Fear (1968).

 Characters

 The Doctor

 The Doctor was initially shrouded in mystery.
-In the programme's early days, the character was an eccentric alien traveller of great intelligence who battled injustice while exploring time and space in an unreliable time machine, the "TARDIS" (an acronym for Time and Relative Dimension in Space), which notably appears much larger on the inside than on the outside (a quality referred to as "dimensionally transcendental").
+In the programme's early days, the character was an eccentric alien traveller of great intelligence who battled injustice while exploring time and space in an unreliable time machine, the "TARDIS" (an acronym for Time and Relative Dimension in Space), which notably appears much larger on the inside than on the outside.

 The initially irascible and slightly sinister Doctor quickly mellowed into a more compassionate figure and was eventually revealed to be a Time Lord, whose race are from the planet Gallifrey, which the Doctor fled by stealing the TARDIS.
+Gallifrey was thought to have been the home planet of the Doctor as it was for the other Time Lords.
+In 2020 it was revealed the Doctor came from another world entirely.